 Friends: This is exactly what I believe the problem is in our culture.
 We are trying to fix the “virus” of body image issues with a plaster cast.

-In today’s video, I explore some of the ineffective ways culture tries to “cure” body image issues.
+Today I explore some of the ineffective ways culture tries to “cure” body image issues.
 Some of these proposed “cures” are obvious, others are more discreet.

 Question for reflection